Anisotropic Energy Injection from Magnetar Central Engines in Short GRBs: Methods

 associated with a corresponding spin-down timescale

 where $B_\star$, $R_\star$, and $P$ are the surface magnetic field strength, radius, and period of the star, respectively.

 Simulating the magnetar wind injection with $\sim 10^{5}$ s is impractical.
 This requires an extremely large computing domain extending to $10^{15}-10^{16}$ cm.
 To reduce the cost of the simulations so that we can explore more regions of the parameter space, we use an experimental monopole-like magnetic field.
-The spin-down luminosity of the monopole field is much higher than the dipole field, which scales with
+The spin-down luminosity of the monopole field is much higher than the dipole field, which scales as

 Unlike the dipole magnetic field, the $B(r)\propto1/r^3$ within the light cylinder, the monopole-like magnetic field scales with $1/r^2$ within the light cylinder.
 Therefore, in the monopole-like model, the winding magnetic field (toroidal) that is built by a rotating poloidal field is much stronger than the dipole field model.
 This allows us to use a reasonable computing domain to carry out the simulations.
-We use the fiducial parameters $R_\star = 1.2\times10^6$ cm, $B_\star=10^{15}$ G and $P=$5 ms and 20 ms.
+We use the fiducial parameters $R_\star = 1.2\times10^6$ cm, $B_\star=10^{15}$ G and $P=$5 ms.

 Before the wind collides with the ejecta, if the magnetic acceleration is efficient due to strong magnetic dissipation, the wind can be accelerated to a super-magnetosonic speed, meanwhile, the magnetization drops slowly towards zero.
 As a result, the wind becomes matter-dominated with an extreme Lorentz factor.
 If the magnetic acceleration is not efficient, the wind can only be accelerated to the magnetosonic speed.
 The magnetization parameter will remain high in this case.
 Thus, the wind will be still Poynting-flux dominated.
-We consider both cases in our simulations with the boundary conditions at $r_{\rm in}=4.7\times 10^8$ cm for wind injections
+We consider both cases in our simulations { by giving different input wind Lorentz factors $\gamma_{\rm w, eq}$ and wind magnetizations $\sigma_{\rm w, eq}$ at the equator.
+Then the wind toroidal magnetic field $B_{\rm w,\phi}$ and wind density $\rho_w$ at the boundary where $r_{\rm in}=4.7\times 10^8$ cm can be calulated} {